Mathews-Odongo/fastapi-data-api/README.md

-#  Building a Beginner Data API with FastAPI
+## Building a Beginner Data API with FastAPI

-This project is a simple REST API built using FastAPI that loads a dataset from a CSV file and exposes basic data insights through API endpoints.
+This project is a **learning-focused REST API** built using FastAPI.
+It loads a CSV dataset and exposes basic data insights through simple API endpoints.

-It was created as part of the Moringa School AI Capstone Project to demonstrate how Generative AI can be used to learn a new framework and build a minimal working project.
+I created this project to **explore building APIs with Python**, connect my data science skills to web services, and understand how to structure a small, functional backend project from scratch.

 ---

-## 📌 Features
+##  Features
-- Loads a CSV dataset
+- Load and read a CSV dataset using Pandas
-- Returns a welcome message
+- Returns a simple welcome message at the root endpoint
-- Returns dataset summary statistics (mean, min, max)
+- Returns summary statistics (mean, min, max) for numeric data
-- Returns number of records in the dataset
+- Returns the number of records in the dataset

+This project helped me **practice connecting data analysis with web APIs** and learn the fundamentals of FastAPI.

 ---

-## 🛠️ Tech Stack
+## Tech Stack
-- Python
+- **Python** – for data handling and scripting
+- **FastAPI** – to build the API endpoints
-- FastAPI
+- **Uvicorn** – to run the FastAPI server
-- Uvicorn
-- Pandas

----
+- **Pandas** – for data analysis

 ## 📂 Project Structure
 data-api/